niveditarufus/PeopleCounter-SSDCNet/README.md

 **Usage:** python3 Run.py [--model MODEL] [--video VIDEO FILE/URL]
 ###### Example:
 `python3 Run.py --model model3 --video m1.mp4`
-if a video(file/URL) was not supplied, a reference to the webcam will be grabbed
+if a video(file/URL) was not supplied, a reference to the webcam will be grabbed.

 ### References
 [SS-DCNet](https://arxiv.org/abs/2001.01886)